EMAp/sibgrapi-2014/README.md

 sibgrapi-2014
 =============

-XXVII Conference on graphics, patterns and images
+XXVII Conference on graphics, patterns and images.